Updated March 27, 2019

 3. Carbs before, protein after.
 Feeling cranky on that long run?
 You’re likely dehydrated or hungry.
 Make sure you’re getting carbs before your run and a good amount of protein after (within thirty minutes).
 You’ll feel so much less sore the next day.
 Beth prefers to refuel with either a glass of chocolate milk or peanut butter on a rice cake.
 And race day is not the time to try any food experiments!
 Test out different foods during your training so that when the big day finally comes, you know what works best for you.

 4. Treat yourself.
 Days off are just as important as days on.
 Make sure you get one good recovery day each week, and make the most of it with a massage, a restorative yoga class, an Epson-salt bath and/or long stretching session with a foam roller.
+Additionally, go on websites like GetChip to get an idea of how to consume CBD, which can also be a great compound for recovery and restoration of sore muscles.

 Commit to a Training Schedule